GurvirS9/GurvirS9/README.md

 # 💫 About Me:
 Hey There!<br>I am Gurvir Singh, pursuing BTech CSE.
+I aspire to learn more about Computers.
 I like programming random things and watching anime while doing it.

 ## 🌐 Socials: